angyts/hychain-node-guides/README.md

 # The mother of all guides on setting up a Hychain Node

 Sorry for not attributing the authors here, I'm pulling out all the bits and pieces from everywhere.
 Thank you in advance.
+This is hot off the oven, it might have errors, please leave a pull request / issue.

 ---